bio4j/bio4j-titan/docs/Bio4jAWSReleases.md

 - UniProtInteractions
 - UniProtIsoforms

+The database files are provided as a **tar** file in the following address:

+> s3://eu-west-1.releases.bio4j.com/2014_12_03/bio4j_lite.tar

 ### Whole version

 This version includes all modules and weighs **~1.2 TB**.
 Apart from the aforementioned, the following modules are available: